lando/lando/docs/config/pantheon.md

 ## Using Terminus

-You should be able to use `terminus` commands in the exact same way by prefixing them with `lando` eg `lando terminus auth:whoami`.
+You should be able to use `terminus` commands in the exact same way by prefixing them with `lando` (e.g. `lando terminus auth:whoami`).

 ### Terminus Plugins

-By default Lando will only install `terminus` proper but you can add [Terminus Plugins](https://pantheon.io/docs/terminus/plugins/directory/) to your Landofile with a [build step](./../config/services.md#build-steps).
+By default, Lando will only install `terminus` proper but you can add [Terminus Plugins](https://pantheon.io/docs/terminus/plugins/directory/) to your Landofile with a [build step](./../config/services.md#build-steps).

-You will want to consult the relevant install instructions for each plugin but here is an example that installs the [Terminus Build Tools](https://github.com/pantheon-systems/terminus-build-tools-plugin) plugin.
+You will want to consult the relevant install instructions for each plugin but an example that installs the [Terminus Build Tools](https://github.com/pantheon-systems/terminus-build-tools-plugin) plugin is shown below:

 ```yml
 services: